OluwadareLab/TADMaster/README.md

 #### STEP 1: Parameter Setting in TADMaster.config file
 * Make changes to the `TADMaster.config` file based on your preferences.
-* Required Input are : Specify the input matrix path, chromosome number, resolution and input datatype.
+* Required Inputs are : Specify the input matrix path, chromosome number, resolution and input datatype.
 	`* We have provided some default  input assignment as an example`
 * Use True or False to turn on or off respectively a Normalization or TADCaller algorithm.
 	`* By default we Turned on Normalization: KR and TADCallers: Armatus and Insulation score`